 Operation of Intercom Keys with Auto Functions

-NOTE: Assignment of keys with auto functions is described in the programming following sections.
-Descriptions of the auto functions are also contained in the Glossary.
+NOTE: Key assignments with auto functions are described in the programming sections that follow.
+Descriptions of the auto functions are contained in the "Glossary" on page 73.

 Operation of keys with auto functions is as follows: